RakhithJK/YT-Spammer-Purge-wiki/Config-File-Settings.md

 * `use_this_config`: Whether to use the config file on launch or not, or ask every time
 * `your_channel_id`: Prevents having to confirm logged-in user each run
 * 📝`auto_check_update`: Whether to automatically check for updates of program and spam lists upon running
+* 📝`release_channel`: Whether to be notified of all new releases (including beta), or only stable releases
 * 📝`skip_confirm_video`: Don't ask to confirm the video is correct after entering a video link/ID
 * 📝`moderator_mode`: Overrides 'not your channel mode', so those with moderator permissions on a channel have the option to hold comments for review